 Shampoos and conditioners

 Vendors that go to a local Christmas market use it as a side hustle.
 This event gives them extra play money at the end of the year.
-Support these people because they manage to be creative in a busy world.
-They’re coming up with upcycled products from trinkets to holiday cards.
+Support these people because they manage to be creative, upcycling items, and promoting local ingredients.